lxkurko/openlierox-dedicated-server/README.md

 - Admin interface
 - Manual team change
 - Game modes other than deathmatch and team deathmatch
+- Having bots on the server
 - DedServerWatcher script
+- Compatibility with Windows (some Windows-specific checks have actually been removed)

 ===== Licensing =====
 =====================